-We will be required to raise additional capital to fund our operations through sources of financing that could include equity and debt financings, funding from a corporate partnership and licensing arrangements.
-Future financings through equity investments are likely to be dilutive to existing stockholders.
+We will require additional funds in order to fully conduct our planned clinical trials and any other studies that may be required to obtain regulatory approval to market Impracor, to pursue additional pharmaceutical development programs and to explore other co-development opportunities.
+If adequate financing is not available, we may not be able to obtain regulatory approval to market Impracor or develop any additional products.
+We may seek funds from equity or debt financings, a corporate partnership or licensing arrangement (as we did with the PCCA Transaction), or any other similar financing.
+Any future financings through equity investments are likely to be dilutive to existing stockholders.
 Also, the terms of securities we may issue in future capital transactions may be more favorable for our new investors.
 Newly issued securities may include preferences, superior voting rights and the issuance of warrants or other derivative securities, which may have additional dilutive effects.
 In addition, if we raise additional funds through collaboration and licensing arrangements, we may be required to relinquish potentially valuable rights to our product candidates or proprietary technologies, or grant licenses on terms that are not favorable to us.
 Further, we may incur substantial costs in pursuing future capital and/or financing, including investment banking fees, legal fees, accounting fees, printing and distribution expenses and other costs.
 We may also be required to recognize non-cash expenses in connection with certain securities we may issue, such as convertible notes and warrants, which will adversely impact our financial results.

 We may be unable to obtain financing when necessary as a result of, among other things, general economic conditions, conditions in the pharmaceuticals industry or as a result of our operating history, including our recent bankruptcy proceedings.
-In addition, the fact that we are not and have never been profitable and will require significant additional funds to complete our clinical trials could further impact the availability or cost of future financings.
-The Company has filed a registration statement in connection with a proposed public offering of its common stock, however, there is no assurance that sufficient financing from that offering, or other financings, will be available or, if available, on terms that would be acceptable to us.
-If we are unable to raise funds to satisfy our capital needs on a timely basis, we may be required to cease operations.
+In addition, the fact that we are not and have never been profitable and will require additional funds to complete our planned clinical trials could further impact the availability or cost of future financings.
+There is no assurance that sufficient financing will be available to us, or, if available, will be on terms that would be acceptable to us.
+If we are unable to raise funds to satisfy our capital needs on a timely basis, then we may not be able to obtain regulatory approval to market Impracor or develop any additional products or otherwise pursue our business plan, and we may be required to cease operations.

-As reported in the Report of Independent Registered Public Accounting Firm on our December 31, 2011 consolidated financial statements, we have incurred recurring losses from operations and have an accumulated deficit that raises substantial doubt about our ability to continue as a going concern.
-In addition, since we do not have adequate cash resources, as of the date of the report, to support our operating plan for the next twelve to eighteen months, there is substantial doubt about our ability to continue as a going concern.
+As reported in the Report of Independent Registered Public Accounting Firm on our December 31, 2011 consolidated financial statements, we have incurred recurring losses from operations and have an accumulated deficit that raised substantial doubt about our ability to continue as a going concern.
+At September 30, 2012, the Company had increased its cash position by approximately \$11 million as compared to our cash position at December 31, 2011.
+As of the date of this Quarterly Report, management believes we have sufficient cash reserves to support our operating plan and fund operating cash flow requirements through the next twelve months.